Puebla, Mexico | Photo Credit: Russ Bowling | Flickr Creative Commons

 This project is directed by Alexander Wilde as a Research Scholar at CLALS, together with the Center's Director, Eric Hershberg, and Joseph Eldridge, American University Chaplain and Director of the Kay Spiritual Life Center.
 It is supported by a two-year grant of $375,000 from the Henry Luce Foundation.

 An initial planning meeting was held in Washington, DC in March 2012.
-The project-sponsored a panel at the 2012 annual conference of the Society for the Scientific Study of Religion (SSSR) held in Phoenix, AZ, which highlighted select pieces of cutting-edge research carried out by participants.
+The project sponsored a panel at the 2012 annual conference of the Society for the Scientific Study of Religion (SSSR) held in Phoenix, AZ, which highlighted select pieces of cutting-edge research carried out by participants.
 At a workshop in January 2013, project participants commissioned to write papers presented and discussed findings.
-The 2013 LASA congress in Washington, DC marks another occasion when scholars involved in the initiative will deliver papers on a project-sponsored panel, and organization is underway for a conference of religious practitioners in Guatemala that will take place in July.
+The 2013 LASA Congress in Washington, DC marked another occasion when scholars involved in the initiative delivered papers on a project-sponsored panel.
+Please click here for more information on project updates and available papers.